Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Applying Learned Operators

 \subsubsection{Experiment Procedure \& Participants}

-Similar to the first experiment (\cref{sec:exp1-procedure}), participants first consent, then perform calibration tasks.
+Similar to the first experiment (\Cref{sec:exp1-procedure}), participants first consent, then perform calibration tasks.
 The first part of the experiment is a short video clip explaining the \ProjToAxis\ task, two training trials with fixed stimuli across participants, then ten testing trials with randomized stimuli.
 Then the participant is randomly assigned to one of two conditions, \texttt{point} or \texttt{pointArc}, and each condition has two fixed training trials and 48 testing trials, presented to them in random order.
 In total, each participant performed $10 + 48 = 58$ trials.
 Finally, participants provided demographic information and optional text feedback on their strategies and the clarity of instructions.

-Similar to the first experiment, we recruited 20 participants in an IRB-approved study [omitted for anonymization] on \texttt{Prolific.co} who are between the ages of 18 and 65, have normal or corrected-to-normal vision, speak fluent English, and reside in the United States.
-The study was distributed to a gender-balanced sample of participants.
+Similar to the first experiment, we recruited 20 participants in an IRB-approved study (\texttt{STU00223203}) on \texttt{Prolific.co} using the same eligibility criteria, distributed to a gender-balanced sample.
+No participant met the exclusion criteria, and participants ranged in age from 20 to 62 (M = 38.2, SD = 14.5).
 We paid each participant \$3.10 for completing the experiment, with a potential bonus of up to \$2.90 depending on the participants' precision.
-The experiment took on average 20.5 minutes to finish, resulting in an hourly wage of \$17.56 / hr, exceeding the US federal minimum wage.
+The experiment took on average 20.5 minutes to finish, resulting in an hourly wage of \$17.56 / hr.